 You are responsible for all requirements of the catalog under which you will be graduated.
-During your first semester of attendance at the university, the School of Arts & Sciences, the School of Business Administration, the School of Education and Human Development, and the School of Nursing staff advisor will initiate your degree progress report (DPR) in the myUHV system.
+The School of Arts & Sciences, the School of Business Administration, and the School of Education, Health Professions & Human Development staff advisor will initiate your degree progress report (DPR) in the myUHV system.
 The staff advisor will work with you and your faculty advisor to complete this DPR.
 You will complete an acknowledgement form in the myUHV system, verifying that you've reviewed the DPR, and will abide by the policies and requirements for the intended program.
 You will not be able to register beyond your first semester until you have acknowledged your DPR and the associated policies.
 If you change academic schools, a new DPR acknowledgement form will have to be done.
 You will be able to access your DPR in the myUHV system anytime, once the advisor has released it to you.

 Since the DPR represents your commitment to complete the requirements and the university's commitment to hold you accountable for meeting those requirements, it is a very important document.
 In order to change it in any way, secure a substitution form from the school office of your plan.
-The academic advisor and school dean must approve the change and the Office of Admissions validates it before it becomes official.
+The academic advisor and school dean must approve the change and the Office of the Registrar/Student Records validates it before it becomes official.
 Please note that if you interrupt enrollment for more than one calendar year, you will need a new DPR upon your return to UHV.